Cecilia Young Willard Helping Fund

 *Only requests submitted by the deadline will be considered.
 Requests submitted after the deadline are considered in the following year.

 "Distributions shall be made only to organizations which at the time of distribution are described in Sections 170(c), 2055(a) and 2522(a) of Internal Revenue Code and are entitled to exemption from federal income tax..."

 The Cecilia Young Willard Helping Fund makes distributions on an annual basis.
-These grants are directed to 501(c)(3) organizations which fall within the principal charitable purposes of the foundation as outlined in Article 8 of the document.
-This Article reads as follows:
+These grants are directed to 501(c)(3) organizations which fall within the principal charitable purposes of the foundation as outlined in the document.
+The document reads as follows:

 "This trust is created and shall be operated exclusively for charitable, educational and scientific purposes..."

 "...consideration be given annually to charitable, cultural, educational, scientific and religious organizations to which Founder has made contributions during her lifetime, with a preference for organizations located in the States of Maryland, North Carolina, Pennsylvania and Texas, in each of which Founder has resided..."

 To be considered for a grant, an organization must submit an online grant application and a copy of the organization's current IRS Determination Letter, along with any other documents deemed relevant to the request.